 The Tennessee Career System is comprised of three types of facilities: Regional Comprehensive Career Centers, Affiliate Sites and local Tennessee Department of Labor and Workforce Development (TDOL&WD) local offices.

-The regional labor market in Southeast Tennessee has been designated Local Workforce Investment Area # 5 and includes the following counties:
+The regional labor market in Southeast Tennessee has been designated Southeast Tennessee Local Workforce Development Area and includes the following counties: